 Table of Contents

-We have a good news.
+We have good news.
 Outscraper has Zapier integrations now.
 Zapier is a service that connects and automates thousands of different web applications.
-So that you can do more with Outscraper and Zapier integrations for your tasks, projects and business.
+So that you can do more with Outscraper and Zapier integrations for your tasks, projects, and business.